FLYMCA submarine cable equipment project marks company milestone

 FLYMCA has completed its largest submarine cable equipment project, supplying integrated systems for a major new manufacturing facility.

-FLYMCA has completed a major FLYMCA submarine cable equipment project, delivering integrated production systems for what is expected to become the worldโ€™s largest submarine power cable manufacturing facility.
+FLYMCA has completed a major submarine cable equipment project, delivering fully integrated production systems for what is expected to become the world’s largest submarine power cable manufacturing facility.
+This milestone marks the largest order in the company’s history.

-• Two rigid stranders with 176-wire and 140-wire configurations using 800-mm bobbins
+• Two rigid stranders with 176-wire and 140-wire configurations using 800 mm bobbins.

-The final shipment featured a 40-metric-ton caterpillar system equipped with four gripping contacts and an 8-meter overall length.
+The final shipment featured a 40-metric-ton caterpillar system equipped with four gripping contacts and an overall length of 8 meters.
+This system enables safe and efficient handling of large submarine power cables during production.

 Related stories on Wirenet: